skip-mev/docs/docs/chains/lanes/existing-lanes/2-free.md

 :::info TLDR

-The `Free Lane` is purposefully built to allow certain transactions to be included in a block without paying fees.
-This lane can be used to encourage certain behaviors on the chain, such as staking, governance, or other actions that are beneficial to the chain.
+The `Free Lane` allows certain transactions to be included in a block without paying fees.
+This lane can be used to encourage certain behaviors on the chain, such as staking, governance, or others.

+If you have not already, this assumes you have completed the [General Setup](chains/integrate-the-sdk) guide first!

 Please [**reach out to us**](https://skip.money/contact) if you need help!
 :::